ZevEisenberg/swift-style-guide/README.md

 	* [Empty lines](#empty-lines)
 	* [Extensions](#extensions)

 ### Indent using 4 spaces.
 Never indent with tabs.
+Lines should be no longer than 130 symbols.
-Be sure to set this preference in Xcode.
+#### Be sure to set these preference in Xcode.

 ## self